Skip to main content

 CHARGING RATE: 2-5 miles of range per hour

-This is the charging cord that comes standard with every electric car.
-It has a conventional three-prong plug that goes into any properly grounded standard household outlet.
+This is the charging cord that comes standard with almost every EV.
+It has a conventional three-prong plug that goes into any properly grounded outlet.

 level_two_charger_icon